ewilkie/nimpress/README.md

     nimpress --version

   Options:
     -h --help          Show this screen.
     --version          Show version.
-    --cov=<path>      Path to a BED file supplying genome regions that have been reliably genotyped in the genotypes file.
+    --cov=<path>       Path to a BED file supplying genome regions that have been genotyped in the genotypes file.
-    --imp-locus=<m>   Imputation to apply for whole loci which are either not in the sequenced BED regions, or fail (QUAL flag or too many samples with missing genotype).
-Valid values are ps, homref, fail [default: ps].
+    --imp-locus=<m>    Imputation to apply for whole loci which are either not in the sequenced BED regions, or fail (too many samples with missing genotype, as set by --maxmis, or failing VCF QUAL field if --ignorefilt is not set).
+Valid values are ps, homref, fail, ignore [default: ps].
+    --imp-missing=<m>  Imputation to apply for loci which are in the sequenced BED regions (and thus should have been genotyped), but are completely missing
+                       from the VCF.
+Valid values are homref, ignore [default: homref].
     --imp-sample=<m>   Imputation to apply for an individual sample with missing genotype.
-Valid values are ps, homref, fail, int_fail, int_ps [default: int_ps]
+Valid values are ps, homref, fail, int_fail, int_ps
+                       [default: int_ps].
     --maxmis=<f>       Maximum fraction of samples with missing genotypes allowed at a locus.
 Loci containing more than this fraction of samples missing will be considered bad, and have all genotypes (even non-missing ones) imputed [default: 0.05].
-    --mincs=<n>       Minimum number of genotypes.vcf samples without missing genotype at a locus for this locus to be eligible for internal imputation [default: 100].
+    --mincs=<n>        Minimum number of genotypes.vcf samples without missing genotype at a locus for this locus to be eligible for internal imputation [default:
+                       100].
     --afmisp=<f>       p-value threshold for warning about allele frequency mismatch between the polygenic score
                        and the supplied cohort [default: 0.001].
+    --ignorefilt       Ignore the VCF FILTER field.
+If set, all variants in the VCF will be used regardless of FILTER field contents.
+If not set, variants with a FILTER field other than "." or "PASS" will always be imputed.

   Imputation methods:
-  ps        Impute with dosage given by the polygenic score effect
+  ps        Impute with dosage based on the polygenic score effect
             allele frequency.
   homref    Impute to homozygous reference genotype. fail      Do not impute, but fail.
 Failed samples will have a score
             of "nan".
+  ignore    Completely ignore missing loci, as if they were never in
+            the score definition.
   int_ps    Impute with dosage calculated from non-missing samples in
             the cohort.
 At least --mincs non-missing samples must be available for this method to be used, else it will fall